midani-47/High-Performance-Computing/DOCUMENTATION.md

 1. **Initialization**:
    - Master and worker processes initialize
    - Each process loads the ML model
-   - Master authenticates with the queue service

 2. **Transaction Processing**:
-   - Master pulls up to N transactions from the queue (N = number of workers)
+   - Master reads up to N transactions from the queue files (N = number of workers)
    - Master distributes transactions to workers
    - Workers preprocess transactions and make predictions
    - Workers send prediction results back to master
-   - Master pushes results to the prediction queue
+   - Master writes results to the prediction results file

 3. **Cycle Continuation**:
    - Master proceeds to the next batch of transactions
-   - If the queue is empty, master waits and retries
+   - If the queues are empty, master waits and retries

 ## Error Handling

 The service implements robust error handling:

-- **Model Loading Errors**: If the model fails to load, the process logs the error and exits
+- **Model Loading Errors**: If the model fails to load, a mock model is used as fallback
-- **Queue Communication Errors**: If communication with the queue fails, the service logs the error and retries
+- **Queue File Errors**: If reading/writing to queue files fails, the service logs the error and retries
-- **Authentication Errors**: If authentication fails, the service logs the error and retries or exits if persistent
 - **Prediction Errors**: If prediction fails for a transaction, the error is logged and the transaction is skipped
-- **MPI Communication Errors**: If MPI communication fails, the service logs the error and attempts to recover or gracefully exit
+- **MPI Communication Errors**: If MPI communication fails, the service logs the error and attempts to recover

-## Containerization

-The service is containerized using Docker to ensure consistent deployment across environments:

-- **Base Image**: Ubuntu 22.04 with Python 3 and OpenMPI
-- **SSH Configuration**: Set up for communication between MPI nodes
-- **Volume Mounting**: The model file is mounted to avoid rebuilding the image when the model changes
-- **Network Configuration**: A custom bridge network enables communication between containers

-Docker Compose is used to orchestrate multiple containers:

-- **Master Node**: Coordinates the MPI processes and communicates with the queue service
-- **Worker Nodes**: Process transactions in parallel
-- **Network**: All nodes are connected through a dedicated Docker network

 ## Performance Considerations